MicrosoftDocs/entra-docs/docs/identity-platform/howto-convert-app-to-be-multi-tenant.md

 For existing apps with its own account system (or other sign-ins from other cloud providers), you should add sign-in code via OAuth2, OpenID Connect, or SAML, and put a ["Sign in with Microsoft" button](howto-add-branding-in-apps.md) in your application.

-In this how-to guide, you'll undertake the four steps needed to convert a single tenant app into a Microsoft Entra multitenant app:
+In this how-to guide, you undertake the four steps needed to convert a single tenant app into a Microsoft Entra multitenant app:

 1. [Update your application registration to be multitenant](#update-registration-to-be-multitenant)
 2. [Update your code to send requests to the `/common` endpoint](#update-your-code-to-send-requests-to-common)